 Miscellaneous Pages Cover

-2020-2021 Goals – This is similar to the goal planning page I have in The Year of Intent, just for teachers!
+Goals for This Year – This is similar to the goal planning page I have in The Year of Intent, just for teachers!

-Notes Page – Keep all of those random notes in one place!
+Notes Pages – Keep all of those random notes in one place!
 Great for meetings, conferences, or even during lessons.

-And, if you like the Ultimate Teacher Planner, don’t forget to check out The 2020-2021 Year of Intent!
-If you like the printables in this set, you’ll love my full set of planning printables pages – it covers everything from goal setting to finances.
+And, if you like the Ultimate Teacher Planner, don't forget to check out The 2022-2023 Year of Intent!
+If you like the printables in this pack, you'll love my full set of planning printables pages – it covers everything from goal setting to finances.
+The calendars are even in an academic year format.
 Keep track of your whole life in one, pretty place!
 Click here for more information.